on-line contest

 Photo © Barb & Ron Kroll

 Northern Plains First Nations people touched the land lightly as they went, leaving few traces of their passing.
-Five kilometers north of Saskatoon, however, archeologists uncovered a treasure trove of artifacts dating back over 6,000 years, making them older than the pyramids of Egypt.
+Five kilometers north of Saskatoon, however, archeologists uncovered a treasure trove of artifacts dating back more than 6,400 years, making them older than the pyramids of Egypt.

 Walking trails

-Wanuskewin Heritage Park has four hiking trails, which take 30 to 60 minutes to walk.
+Wanuskewin Heritage Park has seven kilometers of hiking trails, which take 15 to 60 minutes to walk.
 With her Cree and Blood Indian ancestry, Theresa Hohne provides us with unique insight into the Plains First Nations culture during an interpretive walk.

 "The significance of Wanuskewin was not fully realized until the 1980s," says Theresa.
 "Fortunately, the Vitkowski family, who homesteaded here, protected the land from trespassers, but allowed archeological exploration."